 • Booksquare Blog “Open Letter to Amazon Regarding Recent Policy Changes” by Kassia Krozser

 “Somehow, the brain trust of your company has decided to protect the “entire” Amazon customer base by restricting access to content that someone (who?) decided was offensive.
 In your zeal to protect me from myself, of course, you managed to leave content that I find singularly repulsive online (really, exploring the human condition is bad, but Mein Kampf is just fine?).
 This loss of ranking, listing, search functionality seems to be largely, but not wholly!, limited to fiction and non-fiction with themes relating to gay, lesbian, bisexual, and transgender issues.
 Authors affected range from E.M.
 Forster to James Baldwin to John Barrowman, our beloved Captain Jack on Dr. Who and Torchwood and others, including a host of female authors who write erotic fiction.“

 • writer’s Lilith Saint Crow blog Amazon Censors Search Rankings, To “Protect” Us“

 “Amazon.com decided, over the holiday weekend, to strip many titles they considered “adult” of sales rankings, making them impossible to find through Amazon’s search function.
 This is disproportionately affecting GLBT titles.
 Books like Lady Chatterley’s Lover and Bastard Out Of Carolina have also been tagged as “adult” and removed from search rankings.
 They told Mark Probst it was to “protect” readers.
 Writers such as Maya Banks, Larissa Ione, and Jaci Burton have been affected.
 (Here’s Dear Author with updates.
-Meta Writer is also updating a list of writers affected.)”
+Meta Writer is also updating .)”

 • Petition against Amazon’s New Adult Policy (adding about 1000 persons an hour)